 - English Teacher, HaiShan High School, New Taipei City, Taiwan

-I have been providing guidance / counseling services for individuals, couples and families for over 25 years.
+I have been providing guidance and psychotherapy for individuals, couples and families for over 25 years.
 My therapeutic approach is focused on facilitating mental “health,” guiding people to move from disconnection to reconnection, from polarization to balance, from fragmentation to integrated wholeness.
-While I was trained as a generalist, working with a wide range of clinical issues, over the past decade, I have developed special concentration on trauma recovery work, especially for complex trauma / C-PTSD, which is often manifested in chronic anxiety / depression (autonomic / emotional dysregulation), addictions, fragile / inflated sense of self (shame / grandiosity), troubled relationships, etc. The ultimate goal of my job as a psychotherapist is to help you discover, strengthen and trust your “inner gauge,” so that you can confidently turn to it for answers without the need for my assistance.
+While initially trained as a generalist, working with a wide range of clinical issues, over the past decade, I have developed special concentration on trauma recovery work, especially for relational trauma/C-PTSD, which is often manifested in habitual escape from inner experience, chronic anxiety/depression (autonomic/emotional dysregulation), addictions, fragile/inflated sense of self (shame/grandiosity), repetitive relational struggles, etc. The ultimate goal of my job as a psychotherapist is to help you discover, strengthen and trust your “inner gauge,” so that you can confidently turn to it for answers without the need for my assistance.

 When you are ready to embark on this mysterious journey, you will be surprised by many amazing encounters along the way, first of all, by listening to your own inner voice.
-You will trust your inner wisdom, realize your potentials, and release your internal power.
+You will trust your inner wisdom, access your innate gift and realize your potential.
 You will, little by little, change your life from the inside out!